theQRL/hyperion/docs/internals/variable_cleanup.rst

 the boolean values before they are used as the condition for ``JUMPI``.

-In addition to the design principle above, the Solidity compiler cleans input data when it is loaded onto the stack.
+In addition to the design principle above, the Hyperion compiler cleans input data when it is loaded onto the stack.

 The following table describes the cleaning rules applied to different types,